AlexanduhHi/alexanduhhi.github.io/_projects/Digital_Audio_Synthesizer/index.md

 {% include image-gallery.html images="func_decomp_3.png" height="400" %}

-The Synth Engine is the most complex part of the project, and it breaks down further into the image below.
-We did the same for the other modules but I won't include them here.
-Check the full report linked at the end for details[^2].
+The Synth Engine is the most complex part of the project, and it breaks down further as shown in the image below.
+(We did the same decomposition for the other modules but they won't be included here.
+Check the full report linked at the end for details[^2]).

 {% include image-gallery.html images="synth_engine.png" height="400" %}